carbon-language/carbon-lang/clang/docs/LibFormat.rst

 The style options describe specific formatting options that can be used in order to make `ClangFormat` comply with different style guides.
-Currently, two style guides are hard-coded:
+Currently, several style guides are hard-coded:

 .. code-block:: c++